sourcecrypto/sourcecrypto.github.io/README.md

 I've moved the most important information over already, but there's still a bit to go through, yet.
 A little confusing, because I don't always notice if the scraper has gotten each channel.

-The next step is more straightforward: transforming each file of resources into toml format.  (https://github.com/toml-lang/toml). basically every file in the repo without the .toml file could be worked on.
+The next step is more straightforward: transforming each file of links into toml format.  (https://github.com/toml-lang/toml). basically every file without the ".toml" needs transformation.

 ### The Format